San Miguel de Allende

 Ceramics & Chile Rellenos

 Visit the ceramics workshops of Dolores Hidalgo, watching as artists mold and paint their creations, before lunch at Vicente's.
-Indulge in their famed carnitas and gorditas with a array of flavorful salsas.
-We'll sample exotic ice creams in the main square: avocado, tequila, beer.
-Late afternoon cooking class featuring Chiles Rellenos, including the country's national dish— Chiles en Nogada.
+Indulge in their famed carnitas and gorditas with an array of flavorful salsas.
+We'll sample exotic ice creams in the main square: avocado, tequila, beer before heading to Santisima Trinidad for a wine and olive oil tasting.
+Late afternoon cooking class featuring the country's national dish–-Chiles en Nogada.

 The pre-Hispanic World & Wine Tasting

-Discover the pre-Hispanic world of central Mexico with a guided tour of Cañada de la Virgen, our local pyramids, followed by lunch and a wine tasting at one of San Miguel’s new wineries.
+Discover the pre-Hispanic world of central Mexico with a guided tour of Cañada de la Virgen, our local pyramids, followed by a country lunch of indigenous cuisine.
 Free evening to wander the charming cobblestone streets and discover San Miguel’s vibrant restaurant scene.

 Guanajuato & the Silver Rush

 Today, we’re off to Guanajuato, an historic jewel one hour from San Miguel.
 This colonial town features underground tunnels, colorful shops and houses climbing up the steep hillsides.
 We’ll lunch on specialties from the Bajio region.
+Visti the Diego Rivera museum.
 Free evening.

 Folk Art & Moles